BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 V2 will be used in production, with thousands of requests per second: we need it to handle the load, to be reliable and robust.
 According to our strong experience with HAProxy, we know that it is able to do [Consistent Hashing with Bounded Loads](https://www.haproxy.com/user-spotlight-series/haproxy-load-balancing-at-vimeo/), which is exactly what we need.

-We started by adding haproxy servers between the load balancer and the USP servers.
+We started by adding HAProxy servers between the load balancer and the USP servers.

 ### HAProxy to make Consistent Hashing <a name="HaproxyConsistentHashing"></a>